pomettini/Slides/slides/global-game-jam-2024-postmortem/global-game-jam-2024-postmortem.md

 - I got to finish the game _(yay!)_
 - The scope was tiny so I had found time to sleep
-- Shared table with my bros who were fun and supportive ❤️
+- Shared the table with my bros who were fun and supportive ❤️

 ---